The First 10 Plugins You Should Add to Your WordPress SiteWordPress Plugins & Themes

 Don't know how to compress your images?
 No worries.
 You can let the Smush plugin do it for you.

 Using web design best practices, this tool will automatically resize, optimize, and compress all of your images for fast-loading while maintaining their good looks.
 All you have to do is push a button.
 Extra features include lazy loading, lossless compression, and bulk smush (for up to 50 images at a time).
+And if you’re wondering why lazy loading matters…here’s a comprehensive guide to lazy loading that shows you how to easily lazy load images in WordPress.

 5. Site Performance Plugin: W3 Total Cache